Public Interest and Pro Bono Overview

 - The Field Placement Program is under the direction of Jessica Tillipman, Assistant Dean for the Field Placement Program.
 It is one of the nation's largest law school externship programs, and is offered year-round.

-- The Pro Bono Program is under the direction of David Johnson, Assistant Dean for Public Interest and Public Service Law.
+- The Pro Bono Program is under the direction of David Johnson, Assistant Dean for Pro Bono & Advocacy Programs.
 Students volunteer to work for non-profit or government organizations, on projects that are organized by student groups on their own, or on projects for non-profit organizations doing legal work.

-The Public Interest and Pro Bono Program is directed by Alan Morrison, the Lerner Family Associate Dean for Public Interest and Public Service Law.
-Morrison teamed up with Ralph Nader in 1971 to found and direct the Public Citizen Litigation Group, the litigating arm of the consumer advocacy group Public Citizen.
+In 1971, Alan Morrison teamed up with Ralph Nader to found and direct the Public Citizen Litigation Group, the litigating arm of the consumer advocacy group Public Citizen.
 Over the span of his career, Dean Morrison argued 20 cases before the United States Supreme Court.
 His deanship is endowed by the Annette M. and Theodore N. Lerner Family Foundation.
 Dean Morrison authored the following documents:

 Public Interest/Public Service Law Annual Report